September is National Suicide Prevention Month: Recognizing warning signs and identifying treatment options

 • Antidepressants, including SSRIs

-Both therapists and psychiatrists are fantastic resources and are the best way to find relief and remission from a state of suicidal ideation, but for immediate assistance, a crisis line like 988 or a support center is a better option.
-Knowing who to call could just save your life, or someone else’s.
+Both therapists and psychiatrists are fantastic resources for finding relief and remission from suicidal ideation.
+However, for immediate assistance, a crisis line like 988 or a support center is a better option.
+Knowing who to call could save your life, or someone else’s.

 Getting Involved: Spreading Hope and Awareness

-There are many ways one can get involved in spreading hope and awareness—knowing what resources you can provide helps direct how you do it.
+There are many ways one can get involved in spreading hope and awareness—knowing about resources you can provide can help.
 Resources can range from time, energy, talents, skills, money, a platform, and so on.

 You can donate time by attending a workshop that promotes self-preservation efforts.
 If you have the energy and ability to do so, consider participating in walks or runs that target suicide prevention awareness.

 If you’re comfortable, you can also consider volunteering at a local crisis center.
-Many skills and talents are useful within local mental health centers, and they will often have programs to compliment what you’re good at.
-Finally, you can use your social media platform to promote 988 lifeline initiatives such as the hashtag #BeThe1To Promote National Suicide Prevention Month: Lifeline (988lifeline.org) or other helpful and informational posts provided by official sources.
+Many skills and talents are useful within local mental health centers, and they will often have programs to complement what you’re good at.
+Finally, you can use your social media platform to promote 988 lifeline initiatives such as the hashtag #BeThe1To Promote National Suicide Prevention Month or other helpful and informational posts provided by official sources.

 Supporting Loved Ones During National Suicide Prevention Month

-Knowing the warning signs of suicidal ideation is a great first step to supporting loved ones during National Suicide Prevention Month.
-Be aware of conversations with content involving a desire to die, feeling like a burden, or an inability to tolerate emotional or physical pain.
+Before talking to someone about their mental health, knowing the warning signs of suicidal ideation is a great first step in supporting loved ones during National Suicide Prevention Month.
+Be aware of conversations with others that include expressing a desire to die, feeling like a burden, or an inability to tolerate emotional or physical pain.

 How to Help Someone in Crisis